 Crisis in Yemen

-After 22 months of conflict, Yemen is in the midst of a full-blown humanitarian emergency.
-Following a short ebb in fighting during peace negotiations, airstrikes and ground fighting has fully resumed, with huge consequences forcivilians.
-All armed actors involved in the conflict, including the Saudi-led military coalition and the Houthis, are carrying out indiscriminate attacks without any respect for civilians or civilian infrastructures such as hospitals, schools or markets.
-Airstrikes are having a disproportionately high level of civilian casualties, such as the airstrike in Haydan last August that killed 10 and seriously injured 28 children.
+After 25 months of conflict, Yemen is a full-blown humanitarian emergency.
+The situation has progressively deteriorated since the war broke out, and airstrikes and ground fighting are having huge consequences for the civilians.
+All armed actors involved in the conflict, including the Saudi-led Coalition and the Houthis, are carrying out indiscriminate attacks without any respect for civilians or civilian infrastructures such as hospitals, schools or markets.

-MSF health facilities alone have been hit four times.
-The last bombing, an airstrike on Abs hospital on August 15, resulted in 19 deaths and 24 wounded, including an MSF staff member.
-The UN reports that over 600 health facilities in the country have stopped functioning due to damages or lack of staff/supplies affecting the access to healthcare of millions of people.
-The city of Taiz is one of the worst affected areas of Yemen, with intense fighting and daily shelling in the densely populated inner city.
-Taiz has not seen any ceasefire since July 2015.
+Doctors Without Borders/Médecins Sans Frontières (MSF) health facilities alone have been hit four times between October 2015 and August 2016.
+The last bombing, an airstrike on Abs hospital on August 15, 2016, resulted in 19 deaths and 24 wounded, including an MSF staff member.
+The UN reports that over 600 health facilities in the country have stopped functioning due to damages or lack of staff/supplies, affecting the access to healthcare of millions of people.
+Taiz city is one of the worst-affected areas of Yemen, with intense fighting including daily shelling in the densely populated inner city, and has not seen any ceasefire since July 2015.

 Yemen in figures